For many years, display advertising has ruled the ad market. But then, native advertising came and changed everything.

 For publishers, using both methods can be hectic.
 As publishers are required to spare space for both native ads and display ads.
 Moreover, getting in touch with advertisers interested in both native ads and display ads can be tricky.
 Not to forget, most publishers are already connected with various ad networks.
 This adds more to the management.

-To conclude, here’s difference with key findings on native ads vs display ads:
+To conclude, here’s the difference with key findings on native ads vs display ads:

 |Native Ads||Display Ads|